truenas/middleware/docs/userguide/freenas_storage.rst

  zfs send local/data@auto-20110922.1753-2h | ssh -i /data/ssh/replication 192.168.2.6 zfs receive local/data@auto-20110922.1753-2h

-.. _ZFS Scrubs:
+.. _Scrubs:

-ZFS Scrubs
+Scrubs
 ----------

-:menuselection:`Storage --> ZFS Scrubs` allows you to schedule and manage scrubs on a ZFS volume.
+:menuselection:`Storage --> Scrubs` allows you to schedule and manage scrubs on a ZFS volume.
 Performing a ZFS scrub on a regular basis helps to identify data integrity problems, detects silent data corruptions caused by transient hardware issues, and provides early alerts to disk failures.
 If you have consumer-quality drives, consider a weekly scrubbing schedule.
 If you have datacenter-quality drives, consider a monthly scrubbing schedule.